viromelab/TRACESPipeLite/README.md

 An extensive and high-quality database is fundamental for high accuracy in metagenomic classification.
 TRACESPipeLite already includes a database at the src directory, with the name VDB.fa.lzma.
-Nevertheless, the following procedure includes instructions on how to create and check the quality of a specific database with the following 56 viruses and Human mitogenome:
+Nevertheless, the following procedure includes instructions on how to create and check the quality of a specific database with the following 55 viruses and Human mitogenome:
 ```
 B19V		Human Parvovirus
 BuV 		Bufa virus
 CuV 		Cuta virus
 HBoV 		Boca virus type 1
-HBoVN1 		Boca virus not type 1
 AAV		Adeno-Associated Virus
 BKPyV	 	Human polyomavirus 1
 JCPyV 		Human polyomavirus 2
 KIPyV 		Human polyomavirus 3